daniel-leinad/pheidippides/README.md

 DBMS (Postgres) - the database itself
 ```

-(I intend to expand it in the future by adding an Application layer between the Web server layer and the Database access layer):

 # Get started

 Terminal commands should work on both Powershell 7 and bash